 You may have to wait in line, but it’s worth the wait…

 There is something for everyone.
-Plain, freshly baked pita bread and Arabic ‘bagels’, sweet Arabic pastries like baklava and knafeh... or my favorite - salty cheese and spinach sambusak stuffed with ahardboiled egg.
+Plain, freshly baked pita bread and Arabic ‘bagels’, sweet Arabic pastries like baklava and knafeh...
+My personal favorite is salty cheese and spinach sambusak stuffed with a hardboiled egg.
 It’s a meal on its own and delicious!

 Telavivians flock here in droves.

 After you turn right from Yefet Street to Russlan Street, you'll hit the Jaffa Mosque and the Fountain.

 If it is open, do visit the attractive prayer rooms and courtyard inside of the Great Jaffa Mosque, or Mahmoudia Mosque.
 It was restored in 1820 by Mahmoud Abu-Nabut, the local Ottoman ruler who rebuilt Jaffa that we see today after Napoleon destroyed the city.

 Across the street are the remains of the great fountain or ‘Sabil’ that was used to quench the thirst of travelers and camel caravans.

 “Nabut’ means club.
 Abu Nabut was known for ruling Jaffa with an ‘iron fist’.
 He quite literally clubbed people that annoyed him!